 Common Causes and Prevention of Carbon Monoxide Poisoning

-According to the CDC, at least 430 people die every year from unintentional carbon monoxide poisoning.
+According to the CDC, more than 400 people die every year from unintentional carbon monoxide poisoning.
 During winter, poisoning can occur more frequently.
 This is due to people being indoors and using heating systems that pose a risk of leaking.
 In fact, any fuel burning system can pose a CO poisoning risk.
 Heating methods that pose a risk include:

 Install CO Detectors